Reeves Castle: History

 Reeves Castle is believed to derive its name from the Anglo-Norman rive, "riverbank," although other sources connect it to the Old Irish ruibh, "rue."
-It was built in the 14th century as one of the tower houses whose purpose it was to defend The Pale from Gaelic Irish raiders.
+It was built in the 14th century as one of a range of tower houses whose purpose was to defend The Pale from Gaelic Irish raiders.

 In the 16th century it was part of the manor of Donaghcumper; in 1537 the manor, along with Reeves Castle was leased to Sir John Alen; the arms of the Alen family were later affixed to Reeves Castle, and they are still to be seen there, now joined to the newer building.
 In 1537, "le Rew, alias Rewes, and Prioriston" consisted of 1 castle, 3 messuages (dwelling houses with outbuildings), 6 cottages, and 160 acre of land.

-Reeves castle was burned during the Irish Rebellion of 1641, by order of Lord Justice John Borlase, but it was listed as "in good repair" in 1649.
+The tower house was burned during the Irish Rebellion of 1641, by order of Lord Justice John Borlase, but it was listed as "in good repair" in 1649.
 It is prominently marked in Alexander Taylor's 1783 map of Co Kildare.
 In the 18th and 19th centuries it was a property of the Earls of Leitrim.

-Today the castle is located on the grain farm of Michael McBennett and is not open to the public.
+Today the fortification is located on the grain farm of a Michael McBennett and is not open to the public.